 Buying an acoustic guitar is one of the most exciting prospects for any budding player.
 It's the critical 'make or break' stepping stone that sets you up for certain success or potential disenchantment through an unsuitable instrument.
 Brands like Yamaha, Stretton Payne, Epiphone and Donner all build beginner guitars with success solely in mind.

-We've compiled ten top-notch beginner guitars from Amazon, eBay and Argos, to suit both buyers on a budget and those wanting to invest in something special.
+We've compiled ten top-notch beginner guitars from Amazon and Argos, to suit both buyers on a budget and those wanting to invest in something special.
 From dreadnaughts to classical guitars, there's a perfect beginner acoustic for everyone's unique size and story.
 Many of our picks also come with all the accessories needed to hit the ground running!

 Acoustic guitars are generally recommended for beginners as they are cheaper, easier to transport and unlike electric guitars, they don't require you to buy extra equipment like amplifiers, cables and pedals in order to play them.
 These things can always come later if your new hobby becomes more serious.